Pancreatic surgery is done to treat cancer and other diseases of the pancreas.

 - A cut is made in your belly and the whole pancreas is removed.

-- The gallbladder, spleen, parts of the stomach and small intestine, and the nearby lymph nodes are also removed.
+- The gallbladder, spleen, part of the duodenum, and nearby lymph nodes are also removed.
+Sometimes, part of the stomach is removed.

 Why the Procedure is Performed

-Your doctor may recommend a surgical procedure to treat cancer of the pancreas.
+Your health care provider may recommend a surgical procedure to treat cancer of the pancreas.
 Surgery can stop the spread of cancer if the tumor has not grown outside the pancreas.
-Surgery does not stop cancer, but may be done to ease pain if the tumor has spread.

 - Allergic reactions to medicines